jcmangubat/torres-pest-control/public/content/services/extermix-termite-baiting-system.md

-# Extermix Termite Baiting System

 ![Extermix Termite Baiting System Banner](/images/services/tpc_srvc_10.jpg)

-Termites can silently destroy a home or building from the inside out.
+**T**ermites can silently destroy a home or building from the inside out.
 With the **Extermix Termite Baiting System**, we take a smarter and safer approach to termite control.
 Instead of flooding your property with chemicals, this method uses scientifically designed bait stations to target and eliminate termite colonies at the source.

 ## What is Extermix?